Whitney had it all. The looks, the heritage, and that elemental voice. So where did it all go so wrong?

 Meanwhile, the US black community itself was beginning to resent Whitney’s success and what they saw as her “betrayal”.
 Hence her humiliation at the 1989 Soul Train Music Awards, where she was called “Oreo” (an American biscuit which is black on the outside and white on the inside).

 Perhaps it’s just a coincidence that she ended up marrying the very next act up – rapper Bobby Brown – who had a reception as rapturous as hers had been the rancorous.
 Bobby, known for his partying, seemed an unlikely match for Whitney.
-But perhaps that was the point.
+But that was the point.
 Rather than the nice girl seduced by the naughty Bobby from the Boston projects, maybe “soul aristocracy” Whitney saw Bobby as her ticket to “ghetto fabulousness”.

-Whatever the truth of this, Whitney began to become known as a party girl and the successful 1998 comeback (sometimes almost singalong) album My Love is Your Love, with guest appearances by a new generation of R ‘n’ B stars – and a promo video which depicted a 1970s party in the streets of Harlem – succeeded in relaunching Whitney’s credibility.
-However, it seems that there has been a price to pay for Whitney’s new fashionability and “improved” blackness – but then, suffering is supposedly good for the soul, and, now it seems, sales.
+Whatever the truth of this, Whitney began to become known as a party girl and the successful 1998 comeback (sometimes singalong) album My Love is Your Love, with guest appearances by a new generation of R ‘n’ B stars – and a promo video which depicted a 1970s party in the streets of Harlem – succeeded in relaunching Whitney’s credibility.
+However, there has been a price to pay for Whitney’s new fashionability and “improved” blackness – but then, suffering is good for the soul, and, now it seems, sales.

 Whether that price includes, as some maintain, that elemental voice, will become clear with her new album, Just Whitney, scheduled for release at the end of the year.
 If it turns out that she has finally squandered her talent, it will be sad of course but perhaps also understandable.
 Such a vast “gift” is undoubtedly also a curse.
 Squandering it might be the last act of will available to a very wilful lady called Whitney.